30+ Fun and Easy Fundraising Ideas for Kids to Raise More

 Set cupcakes in front of everyone and give them a certain amount of time to decorate that cupcake for the competition.
 An unbiased volunteer judge passes a verdict to find the best cupcake designer for each age group.
 Finally, everyone enjoys their sweet treats.

+How about a little friendly competition for this one on the list of our fundraising ideas for kids?
 Up the fundraising ante with a sports team competition.
-Invite your community to show up and show out for a fun-filled day of sports.
+Invite your community to show up and show out for a fun-filled sports day.
 You can group family and friends randomly, have each family compete against each other, place grade levels against each other, or randomly draw teams to ensure fairness.
-Host a sports team competition as a fundraising idea for kids.

 Consider rotating sports like: